Green fluorescent protein: GFP derivatives

-Chromophore binding.
+More color variants are possible via chromophore binding.
 The critical mutation in cyan derivatives is the Y66W substitution, which causes the chromophore to form with an indole rather than phenol component.
 Several additional compensatory mutations in the surrounding barrel are required to restore brightness to this modified chromophore due to the increased bulk of the indole group.
 In ECFP and Cerulean, the N-terminal half of the seventh strand exhibits two conformations.
 These conformations both have a complex set of van der Waals interactions with the chromophore.
 The Y145A and H148D mutations in Cerulean stabilize these interactions and allow the chromophore to be more planar, better packed, and less prone to collisional quenching.

 Additional site-directed random mutagenesis in combination with fluorescence lifetime based screening has further stabilized the seventh β-strand resulting in a bright variant, mTurquoise2, with a quantum yield (QY) of 0.93.
 The red-shifted wavelength of the YFP derivatives is accomplished by the T203Y mutation and is due to π-electron stacking interactions between the substituted tyrosine residue and the chromophore.
 These two classes of spectral variants are often employed for Förster resonance energy transfer (FRET) experiments.
 Genetically encoded FRET reporters sensitive to cell signaling molecules, such as calcium or glutamate, protein phosphorylation state, protein complementation, receptor dimerization, and other processes provide highly specific optical readouts of cell activity in real time.

 Semirational mutagenesis of a number of residues led to pH-sensitive mutants known as pHluorins, and later super-ecliptic pHluorins.
 By exploiting the rapid change in pH upon synaptic vesicle fusion, pHluorins tagged to synaptobrevin have been used to visualize synaptic activity in neurons.

 Redox sensitive GFP (roGFP) was engineered by introduction of cysteines into the beta barrel structure.
 The redox state of the cysteines determines the fluorescent properties of roGFP.

 Nomenclature

 The nomenclature of modified GFPs is often confusing due to overlapping mapping of several GFP versions onto a single name.
 For example, mGFP often refers to a GFP with an N-terminal palmitoylation that causes the GFP to bind to cell membranes.
 However, the same term is also used to refer to monomeric GFP, which is often achieved by the dimer interface breaking A206K mutation.
-Wild-type GFP has a weak dimerization tendency at concentrations above 5 mg/mL. mGFP also stands for "modified GFP," which has been optimized through amino acid exchange for stable expression in plant cells.
+Wild-type GFP has a weak dimerization tendency at concentrations above 5 mg/mL. mGFP also stands for "modified GFP", which has been optimized through amino acid exchange for stable expression in plant cells.